Counting the number of $n$-periodic $\mathbb{Z}_{p}$-and $\mathbb{F}_{p}[t]$-points of a discrete dynamical system with applications from arithmetic statistics, VI: On the Number of Algebraic Number fields with Prescribed Class Number

-\begin{cor} Assume Corollary \ref{10.1}, and let $n=p^{2\ell}$ be any fixed odd integer.
-Then there exist infinitely many $S_{n}$-algebraic number fields $K_{f}$ of odd degree $n$ having odd class number.
-More precisely, we have where the implied constants depend on degree $n$ and on an arbitrary finite set $S$ of primes as given in \textnormal{\cite{ho}}. \end{cor}
+\begin{cor} Assume Corollary \ref{9.1}, and let $\kappa=p^{n\ell}$ be any fixed odd integer.
+Then there exist infinitely many $S_{\kappa}$-algebraic number fields $K_{f}$ of odd degree $\kappa$ having odd class number.
+More precisely, we have where the implied constants depend on degree $\kappa$ and on an arbitrary finite set $S$ of primes given as in \textnormal{\cite{ho}}. \end{cor}

-\begin{proof} From Cor. \ref{10.1}, it follows that the family of number fields $K_{f}$ of degree $n = p^{2\ell}$ is not empty.
-Now since $n$ is an odd integer, we then see that the claim follows from [\cite{ho}, Thm.
-4(a)] by setting $K_{f}=K$ as needed. \end{proof}
+\begin{proof} From Corollary \ref{9.1}, it follows that the family of number fields $K_{f}$ of degree $\kappa = p^{n\ell}$ is not empty.
+But now since $\kappa$ is an odd integer, then the claim follows from [\cite{ho}, Theorem 4(a)] by setting $K_{f}=K$ as needed. \end{proof}